twineapp/vagrant-formhub/README.md

 ## Guide:
 1. Download and install software from Requirements
 2. Create a folder named 'formhubapp/' and clone this repository (formhubapp/vagrant-formhub).
-3. Clone / copy in the formhub repo and datasets
-    - clone 'formhub' github repository into 'formhubapp/formhub/' directory
-4. Run terminal, go into 'formhubapp/vagrant-formhub/', and execute the command 'vagrant up'.
+3. Run terminal, go into 'formhubapp/vagrant-formhub/', and execute the command 'vagrant up'.
 This will download the base box of ubuntu (~35MB), and bring up the formhub vm
-5. Install dnsmasq on your local machine nameserver
+4. Install dnsmasq on your local machine nameserver

     **ubuntu**